Startseite - Home

 Verlagsinformation :: Publisher's information

-- Post-war reconstruction in Britain including launching the social 'Plan for Britain' and influencing the creation of the NHS in 1945
+• Postwar reconstruction in Britain, including the launch of the social "Plan for Britain" and the creation of the National Health Service in 1945

 top top